DinoVukelic/New-Graph-for-Data-Extraction/README.md

     End If

 FailSafe:
-    ' If parsing fails, or if we got here, return 0 SafeParseTime = 0
+    ' If parsing fails, return 0
+    SafeParseTime = 0
 End Function